 - Don’t put smoke alarms in kitchens.
 They provide too many opportunities for nuisance alarms.

 - Don’t put smoke alarms in garages, unfinished attics, unheated storage spaces, or any other location where the temperature can drop below 40°F. Smoke alarms won’t work properly at low ambient temperatures.

 Rule #4: Don’t put smoke alarms in places where the smoke can’t reach them, where steam and cooking fumes can reach them, or in places where it can get very cold.

 People often exchange the two terms, but smoke “alarms” and smoke “detectors” are different things:

 - A smoke “alarm” is a self-contained unit: one box senses the smoke and sounds the alarm.

 - A smoke “detector” doesn’t do that.
 It only senses the smoke and sends the information to another box – usually a central alarm panel – that, in turn, sounds an alarm and might also alert the fire department.

 - Smoke detectors (part of a larger central alarm system) don’t comply with Oregon’s rules for smoke alarms unless they’re set up so that they work regardless of whether or not they’re being monitored by an alarm company and if the occupant has the ability to “hush” the alarm from the control panel.

-Rule #5: If you have a central alarm system, make sure that the smoke alarms will work even if the system isn’t monitored and be sure that the alarms can be hushed at the control panel.
-Otherwise, install smoke “detectors” that are separate from the central alarm.
+Rule #5: If you have a central alarm system, make sure that the system will produce an alarm even when it’s not monitored and be sure that the alarm can be hushed at the control panel.
+Otherwise, install independent smoke “alarms” that are separate from the central alarm system.